 When to go to Kala Patthar?

-The prime season to do Kala Patthar and Everest Base Camp trek is March to May and September to November.
+The prime season to do Kala Patthar and post trek is March to May and September to November.
 These months combine warm temperature with good visibility and generally stable conditions with minimum precipitation.
 But regardless, the best season depends a lot on your liking.
 Just know what you are looking for from your trek, check out this post, and prepare accordingly.

 Here are two climate charts for Kala Patthar, one showing visibility and the other showing temperature/precipitation.